-Best Trample Cards
+Best MTG Trample Cards

-Razaketh, the Foulblooded, Black Legendary Creature
+Razaketh, the Foulblooded, Legendary Black Trample Creature

-Razaketh is a tutor with legs.
+Razaketh, the Foulblooded, is a tutor with legs.
 And wings.
 And trample.
 And an 8/8 body!
 Not only does this legendary creature tutor you precisely what you need to put that combo together, it’s also a severe threat that can end a game without any help.
 In fact, Razaketh’s huge size lets you focus on tutoring for the answers.
 He’s got you covered on the battlefield.

-Embercleave, Red Legendary Artifact Equipment
+Embercleave, Red Trample Equipment

 What do you get if you combine a combat trick with some truly brutal Equipment?
 Throne of Eldraine has the answer, and it is Embercleave.
 This Artifact enters with instant speed at a low cost and immediately boosts one of your attackers with both double strike and trample.

-Overrun, Green Sorcery
+Overrun, Green Trample Sorcery

 A classic card, Overrun is still famed for its ability to turn around a game even today.
 This Commander staple gives all your creatures +3/+3 and then trample to make sure that damage hits home and the game is yours.
 Genuinely fantastic sorcery.

-Ride Down, White/Red Instant
+Ride Down, White/Red Trample Instant

 Another ridiculous combat trick, Ride Down destroys one of those pesky blockers that stands between you and victory.
 It then gives your attacker(s) trample to hit the opponent for some serious damage!
 It was a playset in Standard back in the day and it sees play in Voltron Commander decks too.

-Yavimaya’s Embrace, Blue/Green Enchantment Aura
+Yavimaya’s Embrace, Blue/Green Trample Enchantment Aura

-This card is always annoying to play against, and it is hilarious to play.
+Yavimaya’s Embrace is always annoying to play against, and it is hilarious to play.
 You steal your opponent’s best creature and then trample over their remaining blockers!
 Blue doesn’t often get trample, but when it does, it is evidently a game-changer.

-Kessig Wolf Run, Land with Red/Green ability
+Kessig Wolf Run, Red/Green Land with Trample ability

 Play Kessig Wolf Run if you have the mana and at least one creature.
 This unassuming land turns literally anything that can attack into a major threat by pumping up its power and giving it trample for the rest of the turn too.

-MtG Trample Decks
+MTG Trample Decks

-Trample is most common in Green and Red, although any colour can have it on a large enough creature.
+Trample is most common in Green and Red, although any color can have it on a large enough creature.
 As such, if playing huge creatures and trampling over everything appeals to you, my best advice is to play Gruul.

 Keep in mind that your creatures still need support.
 Although Red/Green has fantastic creatures overall, don’t neglect their potent buff spells and burn.
 Selecting cards that create a mana ramp might help you get these big creatures out sooner.
-Finally, both colours can destroy your opponent’s lands too.
+Finally, both colors can destroy your opponent’s lands too.